DaoTwenty/GigaMIDI-Dataset/README.md

-[**/loops_nomml**](./loops_nomml): Source files for loop detection algorithm and expressive performance detection algorithm

-[**Expressive Loop Detector**](Expressive music loop detector-NOMML12.ipynb): code for the expressive loop detection method and instructions are available in the later section of this readme file.
+[**/loops_nomml**](./loops_nomml): Source files for loop detection algorithm and expressive performance detection algorithm Expressive music loop detector-NOMML12.ipynb [**Expressive Loop Detector**](Expressive%20music%20loop%20detector-NOMML12.ipynb): code for the expressive loop detection method and instructions are available in the later section of this readme file.

 [**/scripts**](./scripts): Scripts and code notebooks for analyzing the GigaMIDI dataset and the loop dataset